dev-chak-chak/CYCLEone/README.md

 * Variaty of simulation tools
 * Autonomous driving platform-agnostic
 * Flexibility
+* Standardized Interface
+Eenable the consistent use of test cases and scenarios across different test instances and test environments throughout the development process and within homologation processes.

 * Cross-platform
   Use it on Mac, Linux or Windows
 * Open and extensible